 Have you noticed the smell of petrol while driving?
-It's a worrying sign, but in most cases, it can be remedied fairly easily.
+Or even when the car is idling?
+Either way, it's a worrying sign, but in most cases, it can be remedied fairly easily.

 Why does my car smell of petrol?